Archdiocese of Southwark: Original cathedral

 The Papists Act of 1778 brought a certain limited freedom to those of the faith.
 Priests no longer moved in fear of imprisonment.
 Roman Catholics could run their own schools and could once more acquire property.
 In protest against the act, Lord George Gordon, on 2 June 1780, gathered a large crowd in St George's Fields to march on Westminster.
 Refused a hearing, they became violent and so began a week of burning, plundering and killing in which many Roman Catholic chapels and houses were destroyed.
 There is a legend that the high altar of the cathedral stands on the spot where the march began.

 In 1786, there was only one Roman Catholic chapel in the whole of south London, located at Bermondsey.
-It was then that the Reverend Thomas Walsh, a Douai priest, for £20 a year hired a room in Bandyleg Walk (near where the Southwark fire station now stands).
+It was then that Thomas Walsh, a Douai priest, for £20 a year hired a room in Bandyleg Walk (near where the Southwark fire station now stands).
 Within two years, the numbers attending the little chapel had increased so rapidly that a new building became necessary.
-In 1793, a large chapel dedicated to St George was opened in the London Road at a cost of £2,000.
+In 1793, a large chapel dedicated to Saint George was opened in the London Road at a cost of £2,000.
 It was designed by James Taylor of Weybridge, Surrey.
 According to tradition, it was here that the first High Mass was celebrated in London outside the chapels of ambassadors since the time of King James II of England.
-The occasion was the Solemn Requiem sung for the repose of the soul of Louis XVI of France, who was executed on 21 January 1793.
+The occasion was the Solemn Requiem sung for the repose of the soul of Louis XVI, who was executed on 21 January 1793.

-The Reverend Thomas Doyle came to St George's in 1820, when the congregation stood at around 7,000.
+Thomas Doyle came to St George's in 1820, when the congregation stood at around 7,000.
 He became the first chaplain in 1829, when the Roman Catholic Relief Act 1829 removed nearly all the legal disabilities which Catholics had suffered for 250 years.
 The arrival of Irish immigrants in the area necessitated the construction of a larger house of worship.
 By 1839, enough money had been collected to make a start, and the present site in St George's Fields (then an open space) was purchased for £3,200.